skypjack/entt/docs/md/core.md

 ```

 Note that indexes **must** still be generated sequentially in this case.<br/>
 The tool is widely used within `EnTT`.
-It also plays a very important role in
-making `EnTT` work nicely across boundaries in many cases.
-Generating indices
-not sequentially would break an assumption and would likely lead to undesired
+Generating indices not sequentially would
+break an assumption and would likely lead to undesired behaviors.
-behaviors.

 ## Type traits